FearlessSolutions/fearless-design/README.md

 ## Contributing

 If you would like to contribute to this repository, please follow our [contributing guidelines](contributing.md).
-We welcome contributions of all kinds, including bug reports, feature requests, documentation improvements, and content contributions.
+We welcome contributions of all kinds, including bug reports, feature requests, documentation improvements, and markdown contributions.

 ## License